-- Identify existing laws that make you vulnerable.
+- Identify existing flaws that make you vulnerable.

 - Understand how hackers get in your networks.

 - Clean out malicious key-logging programs, pop-ups and other annoyances.

 - Prevent spam.

 - Access free resources to protect your data.